lerina/lerina.github.io/html/lrn/text/the_process/SIMPLE.md

 ### T.h.i.n.k. a little

-- What is the quest?
+- What do we want?

+Define the quest.
+Is it a problem, opportunity or challenge.

 What is the desired final result?
 This is your ultimate output.
     * That is last step in a chain of results to satisfy or complete the quest.
     * Define the scope of the project.

+- What do we have?

-- What are you starting with?
+What are you starting with?
 What are the available the inputs.

 - What is missing to get from those initial input to the final output.